There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial Time: $P \not= NP$: Introduction

 That is, the number of steps taken by the computation is bounded above by a polynomial on the size of the input.
-An algorithm $\mathcal{A}$ runs in \textit{exponential time} if there exists $k$ such that for all $n$,
+An algorithm $\mathcal{A}$ runs in \textit{exponential time} if there exists a positive real number $k > 1$ such that for all $n$,

 A \textit{decision problem} is a problem that takes some input $X$, and outputs "yes" or "no".
 Roughly speaking, the class $\mathcal{P}$ consists of all those decision problems that can be solved by an algorithm that runs in an amount of time that is polynomial in the size of the input.